With a little help from your friends: semi-cooperative games via Joker moves: Joker games

 Now, we obtain the sets of winning actions, by replacing, in the construction of $\jokerg$, $\pre$ and $\cpre$ by $w\pre$ and $w\cpre_1$, respectively.
-With $w\pre$ and $w\cpre_1$ we select actions for moving from the states that are newly added to the $k+1$-th attractor, or the $k+1$-th Joker attractor set, respectivly, to move to states of the $k$-th attractor, or $k$-th Joker attractor set, respectively.
+We only select actions for moving from newly added states of the $k+1$-th attractor, or the $k+1$-th Joker attractor set, respectivly, to states of the $m$-th attractor, or $m$-th Joker attractor set, respectively, such that $m \neq k$.
+This way, always a state of a previous attractor or previous Joker set is reached, ensuring progress towards reaching a goal state.